software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Deployment Viewpoint

+The **Deployment** viewpoint describes the **physical environment** where the system operates, detailing hardware, networks, and operational configurations.
+It ensures that the system can be efficiently **hosted and maintained**.
+This viewpoint helps identify **resource requirements**, such as processing power and storage, while addressing constraints related to **scalability** and **availability**.
+It illustrates the mapping of software components onto physical infrastructure, facilitating decisions about hosting, failover mechanisms, and **disaster recovery** strategies.
+By considering real-world deployment conditions, it ensures the system's operational readiness and resilience.

 * **Purpose**: To show how the system is deployed across hardware and other platforms.